bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 	Copy & paste these whole blocks of code.
 ```

-Although we have commented most of the commands/code, it is not a good practise to blindly copy and paste commands.
+Although we made it easy to just select, copy and paste and run these blocks of code, it is not a good practise to blindly copy and paste commands.
 Try to be aware about what you are doing.
 And never, never run `sudo` commands without a good reason to do so.

 ------------